Upper-level courses

 Adversary strategy and practice skills in the pretrial stages of litigation.
 The course focuses on the preparation of pleadings, interrogatories, requests for admission and document production requests.
 Students will negotiate settlement of disputes, draft and argue motions and take and defend depositions.
 Meets the professional skills requirement.

 Notes: Meets the Experiential Learning Requirement as a simulation course.
-Limited to 12 graduating students (December, May or August of current academic year).
+Limited to 12 students.
+Priority will be given to graduating students.
+(December, May, or August of the current academic year.)

 Privacy Law